simonprickett/simonprickett.github.io/_posts/2023-08-10-carbon-intensity-display-with-raspberry-pi-pico-and-pimoroni-gfx-pack.md

 intensity_index = response_doc["data"][0]["data"][0]["intensity"]["index"]
 ```

-Then all that remains is to pull out the energy source and percentage mix data from the array of objects.
+Then all that remains is to retrieve the energy source and percentage mix data from the array of objects.
 Given the limited space on the display, I decided to show values for solar, wind, nuclear and gas... plus a value for all of the other sources combined:

 ```
 solar_pct = 0